Published on January 22, 2018, at 11:25 a.m.

 2. Stay updated on the news … but know your limits

-You’ve probably heard 10,000 times that you should be keeping up to date on the up-to-the-minute news that’s happening right now.
+You’ve probably heard 10,000 times that you should be keeping up to date on up-to-the-minute news.
 This is great advice!
 You should know what’s going on because it could affect you, your job, your family or help to foster conversation between you and your friends or you and the person interviewing you for that internship you really want.
 But in this time of constant news, you also have to know when to take a break.

 3. Get involved outside of your major